Body of missing Princeton University student has been found

 Ewunetie was last seen around 3 a.m. near a residential building on the New Jersey campus, according to the university.

-"As part of the continuing efforts to locate missing undergraduate student Misrach Ewunetie '24, there is an increased law enforcement presence on and around campus today including the use of a helicopter, drones and watercraft," the university said in an update to the community Wednesday morning.

 Ewunetie was volunteering at one of the school's 11 eating clubs on Thursday night, the president of the club told the student newspaper, The Daily Princetonian.
-Terrace Club President Alexander Maravcsik told the paper Ewunetie was on "duty" doing housekeeping work during a live music performance at the club.
+Terrace Club student leaders told the paper Ewunetie was on "duty" doing housekeeping work during a live music performance at the club.

 Ewunetie was a graduate of the Villa Angela-St. Joseph High School, according to a statement from the Catholic Diocese of Cleveland.

-Note: Correction: A previous version of this story misspelled Misrach Ewunetie's first name and Alexander Moravcsik's last name.
-A statement from Terrace Club leaders was incorrectly attributed to Moravcsik and has been updated.